2024: Tiffany Bastos, Amina Jumamyradova, Alexey Soshnev, Cameron M. Chapa, Dustin Fetch, Gauri Raje, Natalie Redding, and Ksenia Dydo

 Outside of the lab, he loves to hike, spend time with his family, and cook new recipes

-Ksenia is an undergraduate student at UTSA studying Microbiology and Immunology as well as Math.
+Ksenia is a Masters student in Biotechnology.
 In the lab, she is working on the biochemistry of H1 proteins, and is our resident expert in recombinant protein expression and purification.

-After graduating, Ksenia is planning on entering a masters program to ultimately pursue a PhD.
-In the future, she hopes to study molecular interactions and kinetics as a research scientist.
+After graduating, Ksenia plans to pursue a PhD in biomedical sciences, perhaps studying molecular interactions and kinetics.
 In her free time she enjoys cooking, reading, and spending time with her four (sic!) cats

 Dustin received his M.S. and B.S. in Biology from The University of Texas at San Antonio.
-He is interested in understanding how missense mutations in histones result in a loss of function phenotype that drive malignant transformation.
+He is interested in understanding how missense mutations in histones alter chromatin states and contribute to disease.

 Outside of lab Dustin enjoys spending time with friends, family, and his three dogs.
 Fun fact, Dustin spent some time excavating dinosaurs in the Dakotas - the Black Hills Institute hoodie you see him wearing is not a random souvenir.